molathotisaiteja1267-ctrl/patient-triage-ai/README.md

 VITE_API_URL=http://localhost:8000/api
 ```

-The core triage engine does not require an external LLM API.
+The core triage engine can operate without an external LLM API.

-If an API key is provided, an LLM can optionally be used to enhance explanations.
+Optional OpenAI or Gemini integration can be used to enhance explanations.

 **Never commit API keys or other secrets to GitHub.**

 ---

-# 17. Security & Privacy

-The prototype includes:

-* JWT-based authentication
-* Password hashing
-* Role-based access control
-* Hospital-level data isolation
-* Server-side patient ID generation
-* Audit logging
-* Backend validation
-* Environment-based secret configuration

-All project patient scenarios should use **synthetic data only**.

-Do not upload real patient information to this repository or public deployment.

----

-# 18. Important Limitations
+# 16. Important Limitations

 PatientTriage.ai is a software prototype and has not been clinically validated.